Processed Ingredients in Your Salad Dressings

 If you look at the ingredients list on the bottle of your favorite dressing you may find some distressing items in the mix.

 With so many choices of commercially made salad dressings, are there any good reasons to make your own?
 Yes, there are!
-Homemade dressings are easy to make, better for your health and often cost less than commercial products.
+Homemade dressings are easy to make, better for your health and often cost less than brand-name products.

 Processed food is often formulated with substandard cheap ingredients in the interest of making a profit.
 Commercial salad dressings usually have too much fat, low quality oil, too much sugar or high fructose corn syrup, too much salt/sodium along with many unpronounceable or even harmful chemicals.